ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 During this lab you will achieve the following administrative one-time steps

-* Learn what your ACMS username/password for SPIS is
+* Learn what your ETS username/password for SPIS is
 * Access your UCSD email account to get your invitation to Piazza
 * Register your iClicker
 * Create an account on github.com using your UCSD email address